Helical Core Formation and MHD Stability in ITER-Scale Plasmas with Fusion-born Alpha Particles: Helical Core Formation in the Presence of Alpha Particle for the Equilibrium

 During the quasi-steady state, $\delta_\mathrm{HC}^\mathrm{MEGA}$ relaxes and oscillates around $\delta_\mathrm{HC}^\mathrm{VMEC}$, showing the quantitative agreement as depicted previously in Fig.\ref{fig:5betascan_energyhdis_n1}(b).
 This agreement implies that the kinetic effects of the alpha particles and their radial transport are not significant.
 To confirm this point, the bulk plasma and alpha pressure profiles during the HC formation for the $\beta_\mathrm{\alpha}=0.75\%$ are investigated.
-The time evolution of these profiles along the geometric mid-plane at the $\phi=0^\circ$ and $180^\circ$ toroidal angles for the $\beta_\mathrm{\alpha}(0)=0.75\%$ case is shown in Fig.\ref{fig:5quasilinear_75}.
+The time evolution of these profiles along the geometric mid-plane at the $\phi=180^\circ$ and $0^\circ$ toroidal angles for the $\beta_\mathrm{\alpha}(0)=0.75\%$ case is shown in Fig.\ref{fig:5quasilinear_75}.
 The pressure profiles at the initial state, the HC transition state, and the quasi-steady state are plotted with rainbow solid lines, where the transition from violet to red, following the rainbow spectrum, represents the forward direction in time.
-At the toroidal angles (a,c,e) $\phi= 0^\circ$ and (b,d,f) $180^\circ$, the core plasma pressure shifts toward the low-field and high-field sides, respectively.
+At the toroidal angles (a,c,e) $\phi= 180^\circ$ and (b,d,f) $0^\circ$, the core plasma pressure shifts toward the high-field and low-field sides, respectively.
+(Please note that the radial profile at $\phi = 180^\circ$ is plotted with the inverted horizontal axis.)
 The profiles of (a-b) $\beta_\mathrm{b}$, (c-d) $\beta_\mathrm{\alpha\parallel}$, and (e-f) $\beta_\mathrm{\alpha\perp}$ gradually deform with the displaced magnetic flux surface.
 Notable radial mixing is not observed in $\beta_\mathrm{b}$ and $\beta_\mathrm{\alpha\parallel}$.
 Only a minor reduction is observed in $\beta_\mathrm{\alpha\perp}$ at $\phi=0^\circ$ but not at $\phi=180^\circ$.
 This toroidally localized flattening of $\beta_\mathrm{\alpha\perp}$ may be related to the passing-trapped transitional orbits that we discussed in Section \ref{sec:level5b} above, which can undergo large radial excursions when they are localized in the low-field side of the HC-compressed flux region.
 Nonetheless, this flattening of $\beta_\mathrm{\alpha\perp}$ is toroidally localized and small, and the overall peaked $\beta_\mathrm{b}$ and $\beta_\mathrm{\alpha}$ profiles are largely preserved.
 The deviation from the scalar MHD pressure profile used in VMEC remains marginal, which is consistent with the good quantitative agreement between the two codes in this parameter regime.
 These results also indicate that the alpha particles affect the quasi-steady state of HC mainly via their fluid response, here in the form of the deformed $\beta_\alpha$ profile.